Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 7. Look at the following check boxes:

-• Automatically fit to Area Target is enabled: attaches the center of the grid to the Area Target's centroid.
+• Automatically fit to Area Target: when selected, this attaches the center of the grid to the Area Target's centroid.

-• Constrain active grid points within Area Target is enabled: tells STK to analyze the grid points contained inside the Area Target, not the overflow points outside the Area Target.
+• Constrain active grid points within Area Target: when selected, this tells the STK software to analyze the grid points contained inside the Area Target, not the overflow points outside the Area Target.

 8. Click Set Grid Values...

-9. Set the following in the Altitude frame when the Grid Values dialog box opens:
+9. Set the following values in the Altitude panel when the Grid Values dialog box opens:

 10. Option Value